bzigterman/bzigterman.github.io/charts/covid.md

 ## Case Acceleration

-As of Tuesday, the 14-day percent change in average new cases was:
+As of Wednesday, the 14-day percent change in average new cases was:

 - -12% in Champaign County
 - -10% in Illinois
-- -24% in the United States
+- -22% in the United States
-- -11% worldwide
+- -13% worldwide

 ![Case Acceleration](https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png)